Advanced Bash Scripting: Mastering Shell Features for Automation

 cat file.log | grep successful_pattern | wc -l

-# With set -o pipefail, the script exits if grep fails.
+# With set -o pipefail, grep failure makes the pipeline fail.

 # Capture both stdout and stderr into the VARIABLE